richeaston/Remove-MMAWorkspace/README.md

 # Remove-MMAWorkspace
-unlink a servers "Microsoft Monitor Agent" from an Azure workspace
+unlink/link a servers "Microsoft Monitor Agent" from an Azure workspace